-The Hara Museum ARC is a contemporary art museum found on the same grounds as the Green Bokujo near Ikaho Onsen.
+The Hara Museum ARC is a contemporary art museum found next to the Green Bokujo near Ikaho Onsen.
 Its location in the spacious countryside allows for a number of permanent pieces to be placed outside around the museum grounds.
 One such example is a giant version of Andy Warhol's iconic Campbell's Soup can, which stands curiously amongst the trees.

-The Hara Museum ARC is found on the same grounds as the Ikaho Green Bokujo.
+The Hara Museum ARC stands adjacent to the Ikaho Green Bokujo.
 Buses between Shibukawa Station and Ikaho Onsen stop at Green Bokujo along the way.
-Get off at the Green Bokujo-mae bus stop (グリーン牧場前) which is about 10 minutes, 260 yen from the Ikaho Bus Terminal, and 15 minutes, 490 yen from Shibukawa.
-Buses depart two to four times per hour in either direction.
+Get off at the Green Bokujo-mae bus stop (グリーン牧場前) which is about 10 minutes, 300 yen from the Ikaho Bus Terminal, and 15 minutes, 560 yen from Shibukawa.
+Buses depart every 20-30 minutes.